This story was published on August 30, 2021 and updated on September 26, 2022

-Dolce & Gabbana's Alta Moda show, staged in Venice over the weekend, seems to have given the fashion industry collective amnesia.
+Dolce & Gabbana's Spring/Summer 2023 collection, designed in collaboration with Kim Kardashian, seems to have given the fashion industry collective amnesia.

-The flashy event, attended by entertainment heavyweights including Megan Thee Stallion, Jennifer Lopez, and Helen Mirren, garnered a slew of celebrity style buzz, as well as a glowing review on Vogue.
+The flashy event, attended by industry heavyweights including Monica Bellucci, Edward Enninful, and the Kardashian clan (Domenico Dolce and Stefano Gabbana's biggest fans, it seems), garnered a slew of celebrity style buzz, as well as some bafflingly glowing reviews.

-The abundance of A-list attendees — as well as the collection's seeming embrace by the fashion gatekeepers of Condé Nast — beg the question: does anyone remember Domenico Dolce and Stefano Gabbana's pattern of racist, homophobic, and all-together crude remarks?
+The brand's latest stunt — and its seeming embrace by the fashion gatekeepers of Condé Nast and Hearst — beg the question: does anyone remember Dolce & Gabbana's pattern of racist, homophobic, misogynist, and all-together crude behavior?

-Just a few years ago, the design duo were called out for launching a racist ad campaign that depicted an Asian model attempting to eat Italian dishes with chopsticks.
+Later that year, the brand launches a racist ad campaign that depicts an Asian model attempting to eat Italian dishes with chopsticks.
 "Is it too big for you?" a voice-over (male, of course) condescendingly queries as the model fails to pick up a giant cannoli using chopsticks.

-After one Instagram user posted about the infuriating campaign, Stefano Gabbana allegedly slid into her DMs to write, "China Ignorant Dirty Smelling Mafia."
-Charming.
+After an Instagram user posts about the infuriating campaign, Gabbana allegedly slides into her DMs with a message reading "China Ignorant Dirty Smelling Mafia."